Care Center Spotlight: OrthoMaryland

 OrthoMaryland is affiliated with three local hospitals – Greater Baltimore Medical Center, Northwest Hospital and Sinai Hospital.
 The care center is also a part-owner of Greenspring Surgery Center, an ambulatory surgical center in Baltimore where several OrthoMaryland surgeons operate.

-Just two years ago, OrthoMaryland converted to AthenaHealth, offering patients even more convenient access to care through significant operational improvements, reduction in redundancy, quick reimbursements, improved patient collections and access to patient records outside of the office through the patient portal, all in compliance with meaningful use and PQRS.
+Several years ago, OrthoMaryland converted to AthenaHealth, offering patients even more convenient access to care through significant operational improvements, reduction in redundancy, quick reimbursements, improved patient collections and access to patient records outside of the office through the patient portal, all in compliance with meaningful use and PQRS.

 Workers’ Compensation is a priority for OrthoMaryland as well.
 Each November, OrthoMaryland hosts an educational symposium for Workers’ Comp adjusters, attorneys, insurance companies and more, featuring presentations from physicians on their orthopaedic care.
 The care center is active with the Maryland Workers’ Compensation Educational Association, and was one of the first orthopaedic groups to attend the annual conference many years ago.